jackblatch/OneStopShop/README.md

 ## One Stop Shop

-> Work in Progress
->
+> **Info**
-> Experimental app with RSC's using the Next.js App Router
+> This app is a work in progress and uses new experimental technologies such as the Next 13 App Router and Drizzle ORM.

 ### Running the app